spatie/laravel-backup/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/freekmurze/laravel-backup.svg?style=flat-square)](https://scrutinizer-ci.com/g/freekmurze/laravel-backup)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-backup.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-backup)

-This package makes a dump-file from a mySQL database in Laravel 5.
+This package makes a dump-file from a MySQL database in Laravel 5.

+## Prerequisites
+To create a dump of a MySQL-db this packages uses the ```mysqldump```-binary.
+Make sure it is installed on your system.

 ## Install

-Install via Composer using:
+You can install this package via composer using:

 ``` bash
 $ composer require spatie/laravel-backup